Legal drinking age in the United States: Psychological effects

 The liver is the organ that is most affected by alcohol.
-The brain is also affected, however, and can be damaged leading to the drinker's behavioral changes and emotional distress.
+The brain is also affected, however, and can be damaged, leading to the drinker's behavioral changes and emotional distress.
 Three noticeable effects of alcohol injury to the brain are memory loss, confusion, and augmentation.
-An adult is legally considered the age of 18, right to vote, contractual capacity, and financial responsibility.
+An adult is legally considered to be over the age of 18, has the right to vote, contractual capacity, and financial responsibility.
 By age 15, adolescents are as capable as adults at logically assessing the likelihood of risk due to their development of emotional and behavioral self-regulation by this age.
 Studies on adolescent sensitivity to alcohol showed that there were few gross behavioral changes between children (10–15) after they were given a dose of alcohol that would cause intoxication in adults.
 Good parental communication and high levels of parental nurture can lead to lower levels of alcohol abuse in adolescents.

 Physiological effects

-Alcohol abuse can lead to many problems, including increased chances of developing certain cardiovascular conditions, depressant effect resulting in decreased attention and slow reaction speed, loss of control of actions, mood changes, addiction, brain deterioration, and pregnancy issues.
-Alcohol increases flow of insulin, which speeds up glucose metabolism and results in low blood sugar.
+Alcohol abuse can lead to many problems, including increased chances of developing certain cardiovascular conditions, a depressant effect resulting in decreased attention and slow reaction speeds, loss of control of actions, mood changes, addiction, brain deterioration, and pregnancy issues.
+Alcohol increases the flow of insulin, which speeds up glucose metabolism and results in low blood sugar.
 This could be fatal for diabetics.
 Peak blood alcohol concentrations are reached in an average time of 0.75 to 1.35 hours depending on dose and last time of meal.
-Several factors affect a person's intoxication rate, including absorption rate factors such as food intake and drink strength, distribution factors, such as body fat, type, and weight, and Elimination factors, such as rate of consumption, tolerance, and gender differences.
+Several factors affect a person's intoxication rate, including absorption rate factors such as food intake and drink strength, distribution factors, such as body fat, type, and weight, and elimination factors such as rate of consumption, tolerance, and gender differences.

 Views

 There are multiple views on the drinking age and how it should be handled.
-Most people argue one of three views, whether it should stay 21, lower to 18, or raise to 25.
-Some people, such as sociology Professor David Hanson, suggest lowering it.
+Most people argue one of three views, whether it should stay at 21, lower to 18, or raise to 25.
+Some people, such as sociology professor David Hanson, suggest lowering it.
 Underage drinking is already common, but NHTSA spokeswoman Evelyn Avant believes that lowering the drinking age would lead to even more alcohol use among young people.
-Many people say they would not mind the high drinking age as long as the enlistment age were also 21.
+Many people say they would not mind the high drinking age as long as the enlistment age was also 21.
 There are also some who believe the age should stay the same for hard liquor while being lowered for wine and beer.